 - The district must continue to annually assess the student's English language proficiency.
-(This refers to federal law; state laws may differ.) - The district should periodically monitor student progress.
-If opt-out students fail to demonstrate growth in English proficiency or struggle in class, then the district has an obligation to contact the family and offer the ELL program or some combination of ELL services again. - The district should consider providing professional development to opt-out students' general education teachers on acknowledgment forms (available in both English and home language) documenting that the family received the information.

-basic second-language acquisition and English language development.

-• Once a student who has been opted out demonstrates English language proficiency, the district must continue to monitor their progress for two or more years (state laws differ), just as it would for any other ELL student who exited the program.
+(This refers to federal law; state laws may differ.) - · The district should periodically monitor student progress.
+If opt-out students fail to demonstrate growth in English proficiency or struggle in class, then the district has an obligation to contact the family and offer the ELL program or some combination of ELL services again. - The district should consider providing professional development to opt-out students' general education teachers on basic second-language acquisition and English language development. - Once a student who has been opted out demonstrates English language proficiency, the district must continue to monitor their progress for two or more years (state laws differ), just as it would for any other ELL student who has exited the program.